LauanGuermandi/LauanGuermandi/README.md

 My name is Lauan and I'm Fullstack developer.

- - 💙 In love with PHP, Python, C# and JavaScript
+ - 💙 In love with C#, Python, PHP and JavaScript
  - 🌱 Currently learning CQRS and Event Sourcing
  - 😄 Fullstack Developer
  - 💘 DevOps enthusiast